lv8pv/kickstart-modular.nvim/README.md

 All my changes in this repos are done by only adding files to the `lua/custom/pluggins/` directory.
 Where all files there have comments that explain what I have added and why.

-By doing changes like this, I'm hoping that when an updates to the original repo I forked.
-Could easily be added to this fork and only disturbing files we have not changed.
+By doing changes like this, I'm hoping that when an updates to the original repo occurs.
+We could easily add it to this fork and only disturbing files we have not changed.
 This because it is promised in the documentation that changes are never to change anything in the `lua/custom/pluggins/` directory.